gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 | body | [CategoryRequestBody](#CategoryRequestBody) | yes | Request body |

-Update a product category using this api
+Update a product category using this apu

 *Returned Response:*